rust-lang/rfcs/text/2623-type-ascribed-coercions.md

 [the corresponding page of the nomicon](https://doc.rust-lang.org/nomicon/coercions.html).
 The same examples will still compile if the resulting type of the coercion is ascribed.

+Type ascribed expressions that need only type inference can still occur everywhere, like it was the case with [RFC 803].

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation